jlortiz0/PlayerCollars/README.md

 where L is leather, I is a gold ingot, and D is a dye.

 When crafted, collars are red.
 They can be dyed similar to leather armor.
-Alternatively, shift right click to edit the colors manually.
+Alternatively, shift right click (while holding the collar) to edit the colors manually.
 This menu also allows editing of the paw color (blue by default) and setting the collar's owner.

 ### Owner mechanics